RichCherng/WorldMap/tasks/FLASHCARD_TASK.md

                 - Falls back to mock data when Firebase not configured
             - ❌ **Configure Guice dependency injection**
                 - Ensure FrenchFlashCardService is injectable via Guice
-                - Register bindings in appropriate Guice module
+                - Register FrenchFlashCardGrpcService in GrpcModule
                 - Use `@Singleton` and `@Inject` annotations properly
+                - GrpcServer will auto-register this service via Guice injection
             - ❌ **Create unit tests for FrenchFlashCardService**
                 - Test all CRUD operations with protobuf objects
                 - Test protobuf ↔ Firestore document conversion helpers